Testing for >1000 conditions using your DNA

 NT: small space - big implications.

 Nuchal translucency (NT) is the small fluid-filled space at the back of the baby’s neck seen on early ultrasound.
-A larger-than-expected NT raises the chance of chromosomal, genetic and structural conditions - especially congenital heart defects - so it prompts targeted scanning and appropriate testing.
+A larger-than-expected NT raises the chance of chromosomal, genetic and structural conditions.
+Congenital heart defects prompts targeted scanning and appropriate testing.

 At 10 weeks we use iNT for NT ≥2.5 mm when CRL <45 mm; from 11–14 weeks the standard cut-off is ≥3.5 mm.